Samantha Womack: Theatre and continued success

 In September 2018, it was announced that she would be playing Fairy Bow Bells in the pantomime Dick Whittington.

 Womack appeared in Silent Witness in early 2019.
 On an episode of Loose Women in February 2019, Womack confirmed that offers had been made to her about a project with co-star and best friend Rita Simons.
 In response to this, they both said that they would wait for the right one to come along.

+From 2021 to 2023, she portrayed the White Witch in the UK touring and West End productions of The Lion, the Witch, and the Wardrobe.

 Other ventures

 In January 2011 she appeared as one of the celebrity contestants on the BBC show The Magicians, working with magician Chris Korn.
 For her "celebrity's choice" trick, she chose being sawn in half by Korn in an illusion called Clearly Impossible.
 In March 2011 she appeared with Lenny Henry, Angela Rippon and Reggie Yates in the BBC fundraising documentary for Comic Relief called Famous, Rich and in the Slums, where the four celebrities were sent to Kibera in Kenya, Africa's largest slum.

 In November 2011, it was reported that Womack was in the running, alongside Dannii Minogue to become a judge on the 2012 series of Britain's Got Talent.
 However, it was later confirmed that the judging panel for series six would be Simon Cowell, Alesha Dixon, Amanda Holden and David Walliams.
 Womack has since confirmed that she was offered a place on the judging panel and that she had a meeting with Cowell in Los Angeles.
-She has said that although she was grateful, she rejected the offer as "it’s just not me".
+She has said that although she was grateful, she rejected the offer as "it's just not me".

 In 2012 Womack appeared in series nine of the BBC's Who Do You Think You Are?
 The episode revealed her descent on her father's side from two musicians, her great grandfather Alexander Cunningham Ryan, his partner's father Pierre François Odilon Garraud, & Pierre's partner, an actress, Jessie Ryder.

 In February 2013, she took part in All Star Family Fortunes, donating money to Comic Relief and ActionAid.

 Womack was interviewed on John Bishop: In Conversation With... in November 2017.
 This episode titled John Bishop: In Conversation With...Samantha Womack included an in depth conversation about her life and career.
 In February 2020, it was announced that Womack would be taking part in the challenge for Sport Relief.
 In 2021, she acted alongside Harry Potter actress Jessie Cave in the British sitcom Buffering.